 The real competition was to see who would finish second to Charlie.
 Runner-up would take home a decent prize-I once did well enough to win a weekend getaway to Cancun.
-Charlie won massive prize packages, which once included a blue Mustang GT.
-He rode it around for about a year until he wrapped it around a tree one drunken weekend.
+Charlie won massive prize packages, for about a year until he wrapped it around a tree one drunken weekend.